torressliu/LAMARL/review1.md

 | Q  |$6386.1\pm 412.7$|$4021.6\pm 313.7$|$275.2\pm 13.7$|
 | reward  |$6618.1\pm 372.7$|$4188.3\pm 185.5$|$253.9\pm 21.5$|
 ## In the random FIMDP tasks mentioned in the paper, is the number of decision steps fixed within one trial or randomly decided during execution?
 The number of decision steps is fixed.
-In FIMDP, executor must maintain a high frequency of motion when it cannot interact, and cannot stop.
+In FIMDP, executor must maintain a high frequency of motion when it cannot interact.
 Thus, the number of decision steps should be longer than the maximum interaction interval.
 ## How will the method perform if trained with longer action sequences but executed with a shorter interval, compared with training with shorter action sequences?
 we performe an experiment of different length decision steps.
 Following results show that reducing the number of steps as much as possible can improve scores (Average of the 10 runs.
 Interval is 10).
-This is because increasing the number of steps along with the maximum interval time increases the sequence dimension and the reward sparsity increases the task difficulty.
+As the number of steps increases, both the sequence dimension and the reward sparsity increase.
+These lead to an explosion of action space dimensions and difficulty in exploration, respectively.
 | task      | 6 step| 12 step| 18 step|
 | :-----------: | :-----------: | :------------: | :-----------: |
 | Walker |$4715.6\pm 343.1$|$4613.2\pm 362.7$|$4215.9\pm 428.3$|